Chapter in this post:

 Antivirus software on the Mac or anti-malware apps on macOS are not required.
 In this post I would like to show you why this is the case and how I have been using Apple computers for over 20 years without even having a virus or trojan.
 I would also like to refute the rumor that you can do anything with an antivirus program on your computer and no longer have to think about possible dangers.
 Many examples - especially from the Windows and Android sectors - show that an AV app does not prevent infection, but at best can detect it.
 If you're lucky, she'll bring treatment tools too.

-No anti-virus software can protect a computer 100% from danger.
-It can warn of downloaded files, websites and other access or changes, as these can be potentially harmful.
-However, it is the user himself who ultimately decides whether the program should be executed, the website should be called up or access should be permitted.
-And not infrequently, impatience and ignorance come together, an error quickly happens and the malware is already installed.
-Then the AV app may be able to detect the virus, trojan, adware or similar malware, and possibly even put it in quarantine.
-In the case of modern, well-thought-out attacks, however, not all elements are removed.
+No antivirus software can protect a computer from threats 100%.
+Although it can warn of downloaded files, websites and other access or changes, as these can be potentially harmful.
+However, it is the user himself who ultimately decides whether the program should be executed, the website should be called up or access should be allowed.
+And it is not uncommon for impatience and ignorance to come together, an error can quickly occur and the malware is already installed.
+Then the AV app might still be able to do that Virus, the Trojans, which detect adware or similar malware, possibly even quarantine them.
+However, in the case of modern, sophisticated attacks, not all elements are removed.

 Ergo: Antivirus software - no matter on which system from macOS to Windows and Linux to iOS, Android and others - does not really make sense.
 At most if there is already an infestation, but otherwise common sense is required when dealing with the computer.

-Malware, its detection and control as well as the emergence of new malware - this is a constant cycle.
+Malware, its detection and combating as well as the emergence of new malware - this is a constant cycle.
 In the beginning there are the new viruses, Trojans, ransomware programs and the like.
-If they are detected, not only are the antivirus programs adapted to them (after they have failed and have already allowed the infection on some computers), the sources of distribution (websites, programs, e-mails) are switched off and other countermeasures are taken.
-In the end, the AV people announce that their program now helps against Virus X and Trojan Y, but do not say that these dangers are no longer relevant.
-New, as yet unknown programs and scripts are in the works.
+When they are detected, not only are anti-virus programs adapted to them (after they have failed and already allowed the infection on some computers), the sources of distribution (websites, programs, e-mails) are switched off and other countermeasures are taken.
+In the end, the AV people announce that their program now helps against Virus X and Trojan Y, but do not say that these dangers are no longer current.
+New, still unknown programs and scripts are in the works.
 And the cycle starts all over again.

 As early as 2014, Symantec (the program forge behind "Norton Antivirus") recognized that antivirus software is basically useless and no longer relevant for the market.
 At that time, the Vice President for Computer Security at Symantec announced to the Wall Street Journal that antivirus software " dead ”.
 You can read the story from 5 years ago at heise and at Golem.